madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

       * Comments (e.g., lab facility notes)
    1. **Panel:** A group of tests (e.g., CBC)
    1. **Report:** A collection of panels performed together, stored as discrete data or a PDF
-1. **How much lab data is there?** Understanding scale helped us define information hierarchy:
+1. **How much lab data is there?** Understanding the volume of lab data was also essential:
    1. Lab dates per patient over different time frames
    1. Reports per date
    1. Panels per report